Individuals who suffer from binge eating

 - family history of eating disorders

 - history of depression, substance

 - history of frequent and extreme dieting

-disorder, you may be overweight or obese or remain an average size.
+disorder, you may be overweight or obese, or remain at you’re ideal body weight.
 Also, the following symptoms often occur in private:

 - eating quickly

-- feeling ill after eating
+- feeling ill after

 - eating alone